NEED HELP? Call the Hôtel-Dieu Grace Healthcare 24 Hour Crisis Line at 519-973-4435

 CMHA Windsor-Essex and CMHA Brant-Haldimand-Norfolk have partnered with Agriculture Wellness Ontario, a suite of agriculture focused programming delivered by CMHA Ontario Division, to deliver a new pilot program for international agricultural workers.

-The International Agricultural Worker Wellness Program (IAWWP) will support international workers with managing stress, homesickness and isolation.
-The program will provide referrals to free local services, including recreational activities, primary care, counselling, support groups, in-person workshops and more.
+The International Agricultural Worker Wellness Program (IAWWP) supports international workers with managing stress, homesickness and isolation.
+The program provides referrals to free local services, including recreational activities, primary care, counselling, support groups, in-person workshops and more.

 Learn more at https://agriculturewellnessontario.ca/iawwp/.